People following the ketogenic diet may experience minor, short term symptoms, such as nausea, fatigue, and headaches. Some call this the keto flu.

 Before deciding to follow a keto diet, it is a good idea to consult a doctor to ensure that it is safe.
 This diet is not safe for everyone and can cause serious complications.

-Doctors should frequently monitor cholesterol and fat levels in people on a keto diet, which can raise cholesterol levels.
-For this reason, it is important for people on the diet to let their doctors know.
+Doctors should frequently monitor cholesterol and fat levels in people on a keto diet, which can

 Also, some medications, such as sodium-glucose cotransporter 2 inhibitors, can interact with the diet.